 Here are a few steps to take if you think you may be grinding your teeth as a result of sleep apnea or another form of sleep-disordered breathing.

 - Talk to your dentist.
-Your dentist can’t make a sleep apnea diagnosis—he will leave that to the sleep medicine MD.
-But he can screen you for teeth grinding and examine the beginning of your airway as you lie flat in the chair at your next appointment.
-There is an oral appliance your dentist can make for you that keeps the airway open while you sleep.
-These can work great in conjunction with a CPAP machine or even by itself in mild cases.
+Your dentist can’t make a sleep apnea diagnosis—s/he will leave that to the sleep medicine MD.
+But s/he can screen you for teeth grinding and examine the beginning of your airway as you lie flat in the chair at your next appointment.
+Your dentist may also recommend a MAD or TRD to improve sleep breathing.
+These can work great in conjunction with a CPAP machine, or even as a single treatment, in mild cases.

 - You may also want to find a dentist in your area who practices dental sleep medicine.
 This directory is a great way to get started, as all dentists included are AADSM-certified.

 - Find out if you grind your teeth.
 The telltale signs of a grinder are flat, worn teeth, jaw clicking, or jaw pain.
 Ask your dentist to be sure.

 - Talk to your doctor about participating in a sleep study, or doing an at-home sleep test.
 This is the first step for getting an official diagnosis of sleep apnea.

 - Reconsider the night guard.
 Prescribing a night guard is based on outdated science and should only be used as a temporary measure to protect teeth.
 And even though it can protect your teeth, it may make sleep apnea worse.
 If you use a night guard, it should be in conjunction with treating the underlying sleep problem.